October 2, 2017 | Last updated: October 2, 2023

 #3.
 The Git variation

-This is basically the same as #1, but requires Git installed on the production server.
-The deployment is made with git push
+This deployment strategy is basically the same as #1, but requires Git installed on the production server.
+The deployment from the source code repository is made with git push

 instead of regular file upload.
-Then, in Git, the post-receive hook triggers the build.
+Then, in Git, the post-receive hook triggers building the application code.

 Pros & Cons